tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/citation-management-rmarkdown.md

 {{% tip %}}

-For students working on their thesis, consider using the tisemdown thesis [template](https://tilburgsciencehub.com/topics/research-skills/templates-dynamic-content/templates/bookdown-theses/) available on our website.
+For students working on their thesis, consider using the tisemdown thesis [template](/get/latex-templates) available on our website.
 It's a pre-configured Rmarkdown template designed to meet the formatting standards of different study programs, simplifying the initial setup of your thesis work.

-This article further elaborates on the thesis template, providing additional information to assist in your thesis project.
 {{% /tip %}}

 ## Citations